mskcc/htstools/README.md

 * `-x, --ignore-overlaps`
 By default, snp-pileup will try to detect where paired reads overlap and count those overlaps as a single read, instead of two different reads that are from the same fragment.
 This option will disable that detection.

+You can view this list at any time by using `--help`.
 ## Limitations
 SNPs where there are multiple nucleotides changing will be ignored, and all minimum thresholds (except for the minimum read count) apply equally to all files&mdash;there is no way to set them on a per-file basis.